Spiral Heat Exchanger CFD Simulation: Calculating Heat Transfer Coefficient in Fluent

 Two important output parameters, including Delta(T-LMTD) and heat transfer coefficient, are calculated based on the given equations:

-Figure 2: Temperature field showing the efficient heat exchange within the Spiral Heat Exchanger.
+Figure 2: Temperature contours showing the heat transfer between the hot and cold spirals.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.